Project Runway: Season 7

 The seventh season premiered on January 14, 2010, featuring 16 designers.
 Heidi Klum, Michael Kors, Nina Garcia and Tim Gunn all returned for the seventh season.
-This season featured the return of the show to New York City, following a move to Los Angeles for Season 6.
+This season featured the return of the show to New York City, following a move to Los Angeles for season 6.

 This was the first season a designer was compelled to quit the competition for personal reasons.
 Maya Luz, who left the competition unexpectedly in Episode 11 after deciding that she did not have enough experience to "go all the way", was replaced by Anthony Williams, who had been the most recently eliminated designer.

 Similar to season 4, four designers were chosen to prepare collections for Fashion Week, but only three proceeded on in the competition to show their collections at Fashion Week.
 In a finale twist, Mila Hermanovski and Jay Nicolas Sario, the bottom 2 of the last challenge, had to show the three best pieces from their collections to the judges.

 For the first time, ten designers showed collections for Fashion Week.
 The final 11 designers (except Maya Luz) all showed decoy collections.

 Seth Aaron Henderson won the competition with his model Kristina Sajko.
-Emilio Sosa and his model Lorena Angjeli placed second, while Mila Hermanovskie and her model Brandise Danesewich placed third.
+Emilio Sosa and his model Lorena Angjeli placed second, while Mila Hermanovski and her model Brandise Danesewich placed third.
 Maya Luz won the fan favorite award.

 Season 8

 The eighth season premiered on July 29, 2010, on the Lifetime network with a new 90-minute format for each episode and in a new time-slot, 9pm PT/ET.
 This season featured 17 competing designers, the most in the show's history.
 Heidi Klum, Michael Kors, Nina Garcia and Tim Gunn all returned for the eighth season.

 This season featured the longest winner deliberation in Project Runway history.
 Kors and Garcia voted for Gretchen Jones to win, while Klum and guest judge Jessica Simpson voted for Mondo Guerra.
 In the end, Jones won the competition with her model Millana Snow.
 After the show, Tim Gunn publicly aired his disappointment in Kors' and Garcia's choice for the winner.
-Mondo Guerra and his model Tina Marie Clarke placed second, while Andy and his model placed third.
+Mondo Guerra and his model Tina Marie Clarke placed second, while Andy South and his model placed third.
 Mondo Guerra also won the fan favorite award.